sn-ntu/bitauth/README.md

 gulp browser
 ```

-This will output `bitauth.min.js` to project directory.
-The script can be loaded using `require('bitauth')`.
+This will output `zauth.min.js` to project directory.
+The script can be loaded using `require('zauth')`.

 To then run tests for a web browser: